redox-os/book/src/ch02-02-real-hardware.md

 # Running Redox on real hardware

-As of Release 0.8.0, Redox can now be installed on a partition on certain hard drives and internal SSDs, including some vintage systems.
+Since version 0.8.0, Redox can now be installed on a partition on certain hard drives and internal SSDs, including some vintage systems.
 USB drives are not yet supported during runtime, although they can be used for installation and *livedisk* boot.
 Check the release notes for additional details on supported hardware.
 Systems with unsupported drives can still use the *livedisk* method described below.
 Ensure you backup your data before trying Redox on your hardware.

 Hardware support is limited at the moment, so your milage may vary.
 USB HID drivers are a work in progress but are not currently included, so a USB keyboard or mouse will not work.
 There is a PS/2 driver, which works with the keyboards and touchpads in many (but not all) laptops.
 For networking, the rtl8168d and e1000d ethernet controllers are currently supported.